MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 On Linux systems, you should not use CRAN as a source for third-party packages, because they may require a current version of R that may be different than that distributed with Microsoft R Server and R Client.
 Microsoft R Server and R Client sets the default repository to a fixed CRAN snapshot maintained at [mran.microsoft.com](http://mran.microsoft.com).

 > [!Tip]
 > The RevoScaleR package is included with every distribution of Microsoft R Server and R Client, and is automatically loaded into memory when you start the program.
-So all of the “rx” functions mentioned in these tips are at your fingertips.
+All of the “rx” RevoScaleR functions mentioned in this tutorial are at your fingertips.
 You can get information on them by using the ? at the command line, for example: *?rxLinMod*

 ## Calling Microsoft R functions in Rscript and R CMD BATCH